Don Was: Life and career

+In 2023, it was announced that Was would join former Dead & Company members Weir, Lane, Jeff Chimenti, Oteil Burbridge and Mickey Hart as part of Dead Ahead, a four-day festival in Cancún, Mexico in early 2024.

 Personal life

-Don is the son of World War II veteran and Bronze Star Medal awardee Bill Fagenson, who served with the 96th Infantry, 381st Regiment.
-Don's sister is Nancy Potok, former Chief Statistician of the United States.
+Was is the son of World War II veteran and Bronze Star Medal awardee Bill Fagenson, who served with the 96th Infantry, 381st Regiment.
+Was's sister is Nancy Potok, former Chief Statistician of the United States.

-Don is married to former Virgin Records A&R executive and video director Gemma Corfield, and they have three sons who are also musicians—Tony, who played in Eve 6, Henry who plays in Thumpasaurus and Justin Jay's Fantastic Voyage, and Solomon who has played in Leven Kali and Felly.
+Was is married to former Virgin Records A&R executive and video director Gemma Corfield, and they have three sons, including Tony.